-The Open Science Repository publishes original research papers under open access.
-All papers in the Open Science Repository are open-access papers, readers do not need to pay to get access to full research content.
+The Open Science Repository publishes original research papers under open access, meaning readers do not need to pay to get access to full research content.

 The Open Science Repository is calling original research papers in all fields of science.
 See publication features below.

 All papers remain open to moderated reviews from readers.

 Each field of the Open Science Repository corresponds to a journal name which will be assigned to the paper.

 For example, if Open Science Repository Medicine publishes a paper, the APA citation will display like this:

 The Open Science Repository publishes original papers under a Creative Commons Attribution License (CC-BY).

-The license means that authors retain ownership of the copyright and anyone can use the published content provided the original authors and source are cited.
+The license means that authors retain ownership of the copyright but anyone can use the published content provided the original authors and source are cited.
 It is similar to the licenses of other leading open-access journals, like PLOS.

 Before submitting a full original paper, you can send preliminary information to the chosen section.
 An editor will evaluate whether the research paper qualifies for submission.